-Here you should be able to identify their domain name’s, which will then allow you to directly contact the author to either remove the link or to add the nofollow tag to both disassociate and devalue the link.
+Here you should be able to identify their domain names, which will then allow you to directly contact the author to either remove the link or add the nofollow tag to both disassociate and devalue the link.

 However, if you do not succeed by a manual request, refer back to how to disavow “spammy” backlinks.

-It is also important to acknowledge that lack of consideration of anchor texts can also negatively impact a DA score.
-It is typically suggested to use specific subject- and keyword-phrases for anchor texts wherever possible.
+It is also important to acknowledge that a lack of consideration of anchor texts can also negatively impact your DA score.
+It is typically suggested to use specific subject and keyword phrases for anchor texts wherever possible.

-Why this is suggested is due to how Google’s algorithm works i.e. if a specific phrase or keyword is used when linking to an external website, or even your own Google can process this as “spammy” behaviour – thus impacting your DA score negatively.
+This is due to how Google’s algorithm works.
+If a specific phrase or keyword is used when linking to an external website, or even your own, Google can process this as “spammy” behavior – thus impacting your DA score negatively.

 - Create content webmasters will love

-Now, we’ve touched on the importance of creating engaging and high-quality content, but does it hold enough unique or reputable value that webmasters and authoritative sites would reference the content?
+Now, we’ve touched on the importance of creating engaging and high-quality content, but does it hold enough unique or reputable value that webmasters and authoritative sites would reference it?

-Natural backlinks will help improve your DA as it signals to Google that both reputable sites, as well as sites focused on similar topics and subjects, are truly finding the content useful – useful enough to backlink to the source.
+Natural backlinks will help improve your DA as it signals to Google that both reputable sites, as well as sites focused on similar topics and subjects, are truly finding the content useful.

-This Brafton infographic sums up why content is useful for SEO – and therefore why blogging is important for domain authoritative scoring.
+This article from Search Engine Journal sums up why content is useful for SEO, and why blogging is important for domain authoritative scoring.

-Your best asset to improving your website’s domain authority score will be through outreach.
+Your best asset to improving your website’s domain authority score will be outreach.

-What is outreach and how can outreach improve my DA score?
+What is outreach, and how can it improve my DA score?

 A few things outreaching can be beneficial for are:

-- Connecting with individuals, brands and organisations to promote content
+- Connecting with individuals, brands, and organizations to promote content

 - Sharing and linking content to increase and improve:

-The outreach process establishes linking root domains, and the establishment (or continuation) of LRDs can positively impact a domain’s authority score.
+The outreach process establishes linking root domains and the establishment of LRDs can positively impact a domain’s authority score.

-The answer to, how to use outreach to improve my DA score: Guest posting.
+How to use outreach to improve your DA score?
+Guest blogging.

-That could be by either creating guest posts yourself for other websites and of course plugging your product(s) and/or service(s).
-Or through making requests for your brand to be mentioned, discussed and/or covered within their content.
+That could be by either creating guest posts yourself for other websites, and of course, plugging your brand.
+Or through making requests for your brand to be mentioned, discussed or covered within their content.

-Guest posting allows for external links back to your site to be incorporated within their content, this is how natural link building takes place – and we already know that that is the best way to increase your DA.
+Guest blogging allows for external links back to your site to be incorporated within their content.
+This is how natural link building takes place – and we already know that’s the best way to increase your DA.

 Step 6: Social Signals

-The final step which should be greatly considered is improving your social signals.
+The final step which should be considered is improving your social signals.

-Although Google has not specifically declared that social signals play a role in their algorithm, through close observation (and general common sense) it indeed appears that the site’s which rank at the top on SERPs tend to have a high social share.
+Although Google has not specifically declared that social signals play a role in their algorithm, through close observation (and general common sense), it appears that the sites which rank at the top on SERPs tend to have a high social share.